MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-configurable-sites-ie-mode.md

   - Windows 10 initial version, July 2015 - KB4550947 or higher
   - Windows 8.1 – KB4556798 or higher

-- Microsoft Edge 82 (exact version) or later
+- Microsoft Edge version 83 or later
 - [IE mode](https://aka.ms/iemodeonedge) configured with Enterprise Mode Site List

 ## Overview

 Configuring sites needing IE mode in the Enterprise Mode Site List will work well for most environments with legacy applications.
 However, in some cases this approach isn't the best to configure a subset of sites to open in IE mode without rendering an entire domain in IE mode.
 For example, when your environment contains both modern and legacy applications running on a single server and you would like the flexibility to render only the legacy applications in IE mode and the remaining applications to render in Microsoft Edge mode.

 The solution is to use the Configurable Sites feature of the Enterprise Mode Site List.
-When the feature is enabled, the Microsoft Edge sitelist parser will allow sites with the "configurable" tag to participate in IE mode engine determination.
+When the feature is enabled, Microsoft Edge will allow sites with the "configurable" tag to participate in IE mode engine determination.

 ## How does it work?